Manuchihr III of Shirvan: Court

+Family

+He was married to the Georgian princess Tamar c.
+1111.
+Together they had at least four sons (Akhsitan I, Afridun II, Shahanshah and Farrukhzad I) and two unnamed daughters.
+Following Manuchihr III's death, Tamar went back to Georgia, where she became a nun.
+According to the genealogist Cyril Toumanoff, one of her sons, established in Georgia, was enfeoffed of Abkhazia and became forefather of the Shervashidze family.

 It has been proposed that Manuchihr III may have divided his kingdom amongst his sons upon his death, due to coin mints demonstrating the coinciding reign of Akhsitan I, Shahanshah, Afridun II and his son Fariburz II.
 Afridun II and Fariburz II may have ruled in the western part of the kingdom, while coin mints of Shahanshah demonstrate that he was based in Shamakhi.
 However, the latter has also been suggested to have been the successor of Akhsitan I.